arthurcgusmao/arthurcgusmao.github.io/_posts/2017-08-15-tensorflow-basics.md

 ## Names and Scopes

 Tensorflow automatically assings names to each variable.
-To avoid errors when loading data or debugging you may want to set the names manually.
-You are also able to set name scopes with `tf.name_scope()`, which cause all groups of related objects to have the same naming structure.
+These names are used for reusing the same variables in different contexts (or scopes) and when reloading data.
+You are able to define the naming structure of the variables (like if it was a namespace) with the functions `tf.name_scope()` and `tf.variable_scope` (their difference is well explained in these answers: [[a1]](https://stackoverflow.com/a/43580096/5103881), [[a2]](https://stackoverflow.com/a/37534656/5103881)), which cause all groups of related objects to have the same naming structure.
 A good way to do it when defining functions to create the layers is:
 ```python
 def fc_layer(input, channels_in, channels_out, name='fc')
     with tf.name_scope(name):